MartinPellizzer/warriorthesis_compiler/article-wip/draft/content.md

+# 27 devastating workplace bullying effects for employees

+Headaches?
+Anxiety?
+Lack of motivation?

+What if I tell you that workplace bullying can have these effects (and many more) on you?

+Workplace bullying is a scourge that affects millions of employees worldwide, leading to devastating consequences for their mental and physical health, job satisfaction, and productivity.
+It's a vicious cycle that can leave employees feeling isolated, helpless, and vulnerable, while also wreaking havoc on their personal and professional lives.

+Studies have shown that bullying in the workplace can lead to a wide range of effects, such as depression, anxiety, and PTSD, to name a few.
+For example, a survey conducted by the Workplace Bullying Institute revealed that over 60% of employees who were bullied suffered from anxiety and panic attacks, while over 40% reported depression and feelings of hopelessness.

+Furthermore, the effects of workplace bullying can extend to physical health, causing headaches, digestive issues, and sleep disorders.
+In fact, a study published in the International Journal of Behavioral Medicine found that employees who were bullied were twice as likely to experience sleep disturbances than those who weren't.

+Despite these alarming statistics and studies, workplace bullying continues to be a pervasive problem, often ignored or dismissed by management.

+It's time for employees to speak up and demand change, to create a safe and healthy work environment where bullying is not tolerated.

+In this post, we'll explore 27 devastating workplace bullying effects for employees, including real-life examples that illustrate the harsh reality of this issue.
+It's time to raise awareness, to stand up for ourselves and our colleagues, and to demand a workplace free of bullying and harassment.

 ## What is workplace bullying

 Just so we are on the same page, let me give you a quick intro on what is workplace bullying.